99tests/photon-workflow-test-template/README.md

 	 public void testSignup() throws Exception {
 	     driver.get("http://example.com")
-	     ... code to reach signup form ...
+	     ... code to reach signup form ... session.checkpoint("51_43_4174_21493_signup_form");
-	     PhotonSession.checkpoint("51_43_4174_21493_signup_form");
-	     ... code to add signup details ...
+	     ... code to add signup details ... session.checkpoint("51_43_4174_21494_signup_details");
-	     PhotonSession.checkpoint("51_43_4174_21494_signup_details");
-	     ... code to verify successful signup ...
+	     ... code to verify successful signup ... session.checkpoint("51_43_4174_21495_signup_successful");
-	     PhotonSession.checkpoint("51_43_4174_21495_signup_successful");
 	 }

+### Running and debugging your tests

+To run your tests, execute the `exec:java` Maven goal.

+There are simple ways to run and debug a maven project in both [Eclipse](https://books.sonatype.com/m2eclipse-book/reference/running-sect-running-maven-builds.html) and [IntelliJ](https://www.jetbrains.com/help/idea/2017.1/executing-maven-goal.html).

 When you run your tests, each checkpoint will generate a screenshot in your project folder.

-## Verify test execution on the 99tests Test Playground
+## Step 4: Watch and Verify test execution on the 99tests test playground

 Once your local tests are running, verify the tests on our playground by changing your driver setup.

+Note that scripts which only run locally on your machine are not considered as a valid submission.

+Please ensure you verify test runs in the playground before submitting your tests.

+### Accessing the 99tests test playground

-Open the `com.the99tests.photon.tests.WorkflowTest` class in this project, and find the first TODO  comment titled `Local/Test playground setup`
+Open the `com.the99tests.photon.tests.WorkflowTest` class in this project

-Comment out your local driver setup code.

-Create your driver with

-- Hub URL: `PhotonSession.PLAYGROUND_HUB_URL`
-- Capabilities: As defined in [our documentation](https://hackmd.io/GwUwTOAMCMYLQEMQIMZwCwM3ARgdgFY84Z1ZJ1IBmAEwDMCg)

-Register the driver with

-    PhotonSession.setupTestPlaygroundSession(webDriver);
+Customize the `setupPlaygroundWebDriver` method to setup and return a valid local web driver setup.
+Driver capabilities for various platforms can be found [here](https://hackmd.io/GwUwTOAMCMYLQEMQIMZwCwM3ARgdgFY84Z1ZJ1IBmAEwDMCg)

+in the `getEnvironment` method, change the return value to `PhotonTestEnvironment.PLAYGROUND`.

+### Watch your tests executing live

-When running your tests, your console output will display details to connect and watch the tests executing live.
+When you start executing your tests, your console output will display details to connect and watch the tests executing live.

 You will need a VNC client to view the test execution.

 Tests that execute successfully on the tester playground are guaranteed to work on our platform.
+Please ensure compatibility with the tester playground.

-## Submit your project
+## Step 5: Submit your project

 Execute the `package` maven goal on the project.
 This will create a zip file in the `target` folder.

 Submit the zip file via mail or upload the script if you have permissions.

+## Other information

-## Test scope and platforms
+### Test scope and platforms

 Target only one platform and one workflow in each project.
 If you have common functions between platforms or workflows, create a separate class file in the project which you can copy to other projects.

-## Adding other source files
+### Adding other source files

 You can add other source files required for the test automation in any package in this project.

-## Adding libraries
+### Adding libraries

 Add required libraries via Maven by editing the 'pom.xml' included in the project root folder.

 Local libraries/jar files are not supported.

-## Adding test data
+### Adding test data

 Add data files required for the tests in the 'testdata/' folder, so that the automation framework can find them.

 Use the relative path 'testdata/<file-name>' to access the data files.

-## Test run environment
+### Test run environment

 The tests you provide will be run on a headless linux server, which accesses a selenium grid to run tests on browsers and device emulators.